-Assuming that you travel to Bhutan on a tour, most itineraries stop by at Chimi Lhakhang en route to Punakha from DochuLa Pass and Thimphu.
+Assuming that you travel to Bhutan on a tour, most Bhutan itineraries stop by at Chimi Lhakhang en route to Punakha from DochuLa Pass and Thimphu.
 The little yellow-roofed temple is situated a short walk away from the main road and is surrounded by rice paddies and picturesque fields.

 The usual way of accessing the temple is to follow the dirt trail that leads through the fields and rice paddies from the road at Sopsokha.
-On your journey, you will encounter the tiny town of Pana and Yoaka before crossing into an orchard and approaching Chimi Lhakhang.
+On your journey, you will encounter the tiny towns of Pana and Yoaka before crossing into an orchard and approaching Chimi Lhakhang.

 After exploring the temple premises, try and dedicate a little time to browsing the handicrafts on sale at the nearby souvenir stores.
 Everything from detailed Bhutanese masks and beautiful embroideries, to startling phallus statues, can be purchased here.